git/git.github.io/rev_news/drafts/edition-117.md

   itself?

-  I quite frequently find myself using [`lazygit`](https://github.com/jesseduffield/lazygit) on the command line for some quick and dirty git operations.
+  I quite frequently find myself using [`lazygit`](https://github.com/jesseduffield/lazygit) on the command line for some quick and dirty Git operations.

 * What is your toolbox for interacting with the mailing list and for development of Git?